Huron Carole: First run

 Tom Jackson founded the Huron Carole in 1987.
 From 1987 to 2004, the Huron Carole regularly toured across Canada during the Christmas season.
 Led by Jackson, who also performed in the show, the Huron Carole enlisted the help of musical artists from across Canada to raise money and donations for foodbanks.
 The musical style tended to country and soft rock, with a strong Christmas theme.

 Second run

 The Huron Carole began again in 2012 and toured in 2013 as well.

 2013 Tour

-The 2013 tour began on November 23 in Halifax and ended on December 19 in Victoria, appearing in sixteen different cities in eight provinces.
+The 2013 tour began on November 23 in Halifax and ended on December 19 in Victoria, appearing in sixteen cities in eight provinces.

 The performers were Tom Jackson, Shannon Gaye, Beverley Mahood, One More Girl, and George Canyon, supported by a touring band.

 The national sponsors for the tour were Great-West Life, London Life, Canada Life, Enbridge, Sentry, Nov, and CMT.
 There are also local sponsors in each city the tour covers.